I am a historian and philosopher of mathematics. I am currently a (fixed-term)

 analysis as well as the history of mathematical logic in the 19th

-century, and am currently working on 19th-century enumerative geometry.
+century; I am currently working on 19th-century enumerative geometry and on

 - Calculus as Method or Calculus as Rules?
 Boole and Frege on the aims of a